 As far as VCS authentication goes, this should be done with an SSO service or similar whenever possible.
 Spacelift also automates this process and allows full access to the repositories necessary for deployment without any passing around of credentials.

 The actual deployment of most resources should be an automated process.
-Having manual procedures for every deployment would absolutely slow the entire process down to a crawl.
-Requiring manual approvals should be the exception, not the rule.
-Using strategies outlined above, such as blast radius, OPA usage, etc., should allow you to make intelligent decisions on when to involve manual processes.
+With continuous delivery, deployment is automated, eliminating virtually all complexity.
+Manual approvals require considerable human intervention, making the process more complicated and slowing it to a crawl.
+Requiring them should be the exception, not the rule.
+You can use the strategies we’ve outlined — blast radius, OPA usage, etc.— to make intelligent decisions on when to involve manual processes.

 Another step you may want to take during deployments is to test the deployment in another environment.
 Deploying to a test or staging environment before deploying to production is an integral part of the deployment process.
 Managing this pipeline, catching edge cases, and keeping it as hands-off as possible is crucial when dealing with a large number of deployments daily.